 Commercial land in Florida can have limitations on the type of use that can be made of the property.
 Once a commercial use has begun there are limitations on how the property is used.
 The former is called zoning while the latter is called a code violation.
-In real estate, both terms apply to a misuse of property.
+In real estate, both terms apply to the misuse of property.
 If there are outstanding building or property violations, it can prevent the owner from selling or refinancing the property.
-It can also prevent the owner from obtaining documents pertaining to that property.
+Commercial real estate land violations can also prevent the owner from obtaining documents pertaining to that property.

-Since land use regulations govern the way that land can be used in a certain area, and can determine where economic activity takes place and where and how communities develop, it should come as no surprise that the causes, consequences and control of land use is of importance to many Floridians.
-Many commercial land use violations involve the threat of increased noise, traffic or pollution.
+Since land-use regulations govern the way that land can be used in a certain area, and can determine where economic activity takes place and where and how communities develop, it should come as no surprise that the causes, consequences, and control of land use is of importance to many Floridians.
+Many commercial real estate land violations involve the threat of increased noise, traffic, or pollution.

 Of course, land use issues are not confined to suburban settings.
 Rural issues, such as agricultural production, afforestation, decertification of agricultural lands, loss of wetlands, etc., are also seen as significant land-use concerns.